MelJan/PyDeep/docs/welcome.rst

 News
 ''''''''''''''''''''''''''''''''''''''''''''''''''''
-- The documentation is updated to restructured text
+- The documentation updated to restructured text (DONE)
-- Documentation hosted
+- Documentation hosted (DONE)
-- Next the unit tests will be added
+- Next the unit tests added  (DONE)
 - Upcoming: Tutorials will be added
 - Upcoming: Auto encoders will be added
 - Upcoming: MDP integration will be added